 In today’s travel industry a lot of questions about Online Travel Agencies (OTAs), and Metasearch Engines have surfaced.
 Metasearch engines provide information on travel products, and hotels, then directs the consumer to the direct booking website.
-Online Travel Agencies market hotels they have contracts with and allow the guest to book directly through their website.
+Online Travel Agencies market hotels they have with and allow the guest to book directly through their website.

 Knowing guest data and guest purchasing behavior is of utmost importance for independent hotels.
 Guest data allows hotels to run targeted campaigns that lead to increased occupancy and improved booking conversions.
 Historically, hotels have always leaned on online travel agencies, or OTAs, to attract new clients and boost occupancy.
 However, with the emergence of Metasearch sites, the hotel tech industry is changing.